Muthu1612/Stock-price-prediction-using-Time-series-analysis/README.md

 The dataset was obtained from this [link](https://www.kaggle.com/datasets/caesarmario/hyundai-motor-company-stock-historical-price)

-This is an attempt to analyze various Time series forecasting techniques and methodologies like using Deep learning(LSTM) models and ARIMA models.
+This is an attempt to analyze various Time series forecasting techniques and methodologies like using Deep learning(LSTM) models and ARIMA models for predicting stock prices.